weaveworks/scope/site/plugins.md

 ```

 - `table-template-identifier` and `id` identify a particular table template.
-- `label` contains the label that will be used by Scope UI.
+- `label` contains the label used by the Scope UI.
 - `prefix` is used to identify which metadata templates belong to the table.

-If you want to display data in a table, you have to define a table template and prepend the table prefix to all the metadata templates that identify the data you want to put in such table.
+To display data in a table, define a table template and prepend the table prefix to all of the metadata templates that identify the data you want to put into the table.

 ### Metrics
 Metrics are a particular kind of data that can be plotted on the UI as a graph.
-Scope uses the `metric_templates` to know how to display such data.
-To pair a metric with its template, it is necessary to use the `metric-template-id` as key to identify that particular metric.
+Scope uses `metric_templates` to display graph data in Scope.
+To pair a metric with its template, use the `metric-template-id` as the key for identifying a particular metric.
-Metrics are suitable for information such as CPU and memory usage, HTTP requests rate, I/O operations, etc.
+Metrics can be used to display CPU and memory usage, HTTP requests rate, I/O operations, etc.
 The following is an example of a report with a metric preceded by its metric template:

 ```json